zahir012/K8s-cluster-setUp-with-ansible/README.md

-##Install Kubernetes cluster Using Ansible on Ubuntu 24.04

-## Introduction

-Deploying Kubernetes on Ubuntu 24.04 can be a complex task.
-However, using Ansible roles simplifies this process significantly.
-Ansible, an open-source automation tool, allows you to automate and manage configuration tasks efficiently.
-In a previous article, we reviewed how to manually deploy Kubernetes on Ubuntu 23.10.
-In this guide, we will walk through the steps to deploy a Kubernetes cluster on Ubuntu 24.04 using Ansible roles

-## Prerequisites

-Before we begin, ensure you have the following:

-1. A stable internet connection
-2. A control node with Ansible installed (preferably Ubuntu 24.04).
-3. At least two Ubuntu 24.04 nodes (one master and one worker).
-4. SSH access to all nodes from the control node.
-5. Establish a user account with sudo (root) privileges on all nodes
-6. Basic knowledge of Ansible and Kubernetes.

-## Install Kubernetes Using Ansible on Ubuntu 24.04

-Let’s proceed with the installation.
-First things first, update all nodes with the following command (below).
-Please read each instruction carefully before executing:

-=>> sudo apt update -y && sudo apt upgrade -y

-=>> sudo adduser sysadmin  | create operational user

-=>> sudo usermod -aG sudo sysadmin

-First, update your package lists and install Ansible on your control node only:

-=>> sudo apt install ansible -y

-=>> ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

-=>> ssh-copy-id your_privileged_user@your_master_node_ip_address

-=>> ssh-copy-id your_privileged_user@your_worker_node_ip_address

-## Define Your Inventory File and create Ansible Role as per project structure

-=>> ansible-galaxy init kubernetes_master

-=>> ansible-galaxy init kubernetes_worker

-=>> ansible-galaxy init kubernetes_network

-## Now that we have reviewed each Ansible role necessary for configuring a Kubernetes cluster, we will proceed with executing the playbook as per below command

-=>> ansible-playbook -i hosts cluster-setup.yml

-## Use Kubectl Commands

-=>> kubectl get nodes

-=>> kubectl get pods --all-namespaces

-=>> kubectl get services
+🚀 Install Kubernetes Cluster Using Ansible on Ubuntu 24.04 📝 Introduction

+Setting up a Kubernetes cluster on Ubuntu 24.04 manually can be a time-consuming and error-prone task.
+Ansible—a powerful open-source automation tool—simplifies this process by automating the provisioning and configuration of all required components.
+This guide will walk you through deploying a production-ready Kubernetes cluster on Ubuntu 24.04 using Ansible roles.

+    Note: In our previous guide, we demonstrated manual deployment on Ubuntu 23.10.
+This version improves on that by using automation with Ansible.

+✅ Prerequisites

+Before proceeding, ensure the following requirements are met:

+    A stable internet connection

+    A control node (Ubuntu 24.04) with Ansible installed

+    At least two Ubuntu 24.04 nodes (1 Master + 1 Worker)

+    SSH access from the control node to all target nodes

+    A non-root user with sudo privileges on all nodes

+    Basic knowledge of Ansible and Kubernetes

+⚙️ System Preparation

+Perform these steps on all nodes unless specified otherwise.
+Step 1: Update Packages

+sudo apt update -y && sudo apt upgrade -y

+Step 2: Create Operational User

+sudo adduser sysadmin
+sudo usermod -aG sudo sysadmin

+    Log in as sysadmin or configure Ansible to use this user for SSH connections.

+🛠️ Install Ansible (Control Node Only)

+sudo apt install ansible -y

+Generate SSH Key and Share with Nodes

+ssh-keygen -t rsa -b 4096 -C "your_email@example.com" ssh-copy-id sysadmin@<master_node_ip>
+ssh-copy-id sysadmin@<worker_node_ip>

+📁 Project Structure and Ansible Roles

+Initialize the required roles:

+ansible-galaxy init kubernetes_master
+ansible-galaxy init kubernetes_worker
+ansible-galaxy init kubernetes_network

+Create an inventory file (hosts) and a playbook (cluster-setup.yml) to organize and execute your deployment logic.

+Example inventory (hosts):

+[master]
+master-node ansible_host=<master_node_ip> ansible_user=sysadmin

+[workers]
+worker-node ansible_host=<worker_node_ip> ansible_user=sysadmin

+▶️ Run the Ansible Playbook

+Execute the playbook to deploy the Kubernetes cluster:

+ansible-playbook -i hosts cluster-setup.yml

+🔍 Validate the Cluster

+Once deployment is complete, use kubectl to verify the setup:

+kubectl get nodes
+kubectl get pods --all-namespaces kubectl get services

+📌 Conclusion

+You’ve successfully deployed a Kubernetes cluster on Ubuntu 24.04 using Ansible.
+This automated method ensures consistency, reduces manual errors, and accelerates future scaling or changes.

+Feel free to contribute or expand this setup by adding roles for monitoring, logging, ingress controllers, or Helm.